Published:

 8. Your integrations list

-Write down every tool the site must talk to: CRM, email marketing, analytics, booking, payments.
-Integrations are cheap to plan and expensive to retrofit.
-A form that needs to reach your CRM changes how that form gets built, so your developer should know before building it, not after.
+Write down every tool the site must talk to.
+Integrations are cheap to plan and expensive to retrofit, and a form that needs to reach your CRM changes how that form gets built.
+The 5 categories worth listing:

 9. Legal pages

-Privacy policy, terms, and cookie consent requirements depend on where your customers are, not where you are.
-Have the text ready or assign someone to produce it.
-These pages are small, but when compliance is a requirement they block launch just as effectively as a missing homepage.
+Privacy policy, terms and cookie consent requirements depend on where your customers are, not where you are.
+Have the text ready or assign an owner.
+These 3 pages are small, but when compliance is a requirement they block launch as effectively as a missing homepage.

 10. A budget range and a real deadline